Edward George Honey: Family

-The son of Edward Honey, and Mary Honey, née Bolton, Edward George Honey was born at Elsternwick, Victoria, on 18 September 1885.
-Edward Senior ran an indenting agency at 31 Queen St, Melbourne.
+The son of Edward Honey, and Mary Honey, née Bolton, Edward George Honey was born at Elsternwick, Melbourne, on 18 September 1885.
+Edward Senior ran an indenting agency at 31 Queen Street, Melbourne.
 His only brother, William Henry Honey (1879–1959) was an author and publisher (W.H.
 Honey Publishing Co., Margaret-street, Sydney), who also worked in advertising.
 One of his three sisters, was the talented and successful artist Constance Winifred Honey who moved to London after being awarded the (Melbourne) National Gallery's Travelling Scholarship, had works hung in the National Gallery annual exhibitions, never returned to Australia and later died in an accident in London in 1944.

 Honey married Amelia Josephine "Millie" Toomey (1885–1969), the daughter of Thomas Toomey and Helena Toomey, née Mee, in England on 24 June 1915.

 Education

-As was the case with his older brother William, Honey was educated at Caulfield Grammar School, in East St Kilda, and he attended from 1895, when he was 10 years old.
+As was the case with his older brother William, Honey was educated at Caulfield Grammar School, in St Kilda East, and he attended from 1895, when he was 10 years old.

 He completed his education at Wellington College, in Mount Victoria, New Zealand.